Here, we investigate the age-old question; can life be sustained in space?

 While Hollywood movies, such as ‘The Martian’, use an excessive display of drama and computer graphics to highlight our ability to survive in a hostile environment – is it that far off from reality?

-As leaders in refuge chamber technology, MineARC Systems have extended this knowledge to the development of state-of-the-art monitoring and control technologies; GuardIAN and Biora.
-These developments, with the aid of Controlled (Closed) Ecological Life Support Systems (CELSS), form the basis for providing significant refuge periods.
+As leaders in refuge chamber technology, MineARC Systems have extended this knowledge to develop state-of-the-art monitoring and control technologies; GuardIAN and Biora.
+With the aid of Controlled (Closed) Ecological Life Support Systems (CELSS), these developments form the basis for providing significant refuge periods.

-The future of safe refuge and designing systems to be able to support human and plant life indefinitely requires some key considerations.
+The future of safe refuge and designing systems to support human and plant life indefinitely requires some key considerations.

 Controlled Ecological Life Support Systems (CELSS)

 Controlled (Closed) Ecological Life Support Systems (CELSS) are highly involved, bioengineered systems that rely on plant growth to provide the principal elements of life-support; from food production and gas conversion to water reclamation.

 During the 1960s, the Soviet Union pioneered CELSS during experiments for a regenerative life support system for space colonies.
 Even now, 50 years later, colony proposals for Mars and the Moon would undoubtedly require very long-duration space station refuge volumes.